Health & Fitness | Updated March 8, 2023 10:09 am

+Still, neither practice is as productive or as permanent as I’d like it to be.
+(And as we outline here, cold showers can’t really compete with cold plunges.)
 Blame New York living.
-My closest body of water is the Gowanus Canal.
-Dolphins might’ve made a cameo in the East River last summer, but it’s hard to imagine the health benefits of a plunge outweighing the deleterious effects of a swim at Dumbo Beach.
+My closest body of water is a sludge canal.
+Dolphins might’ve made some recent cameos in the East River, but it’s hard to imagine the health benefits of a plunge outweighing the deleterious effects of a swim at Dumbo Beach.

-In simpler terms?
+TL;DR?
 Jumping into the coldest water you’ve ever felt instructs your heart to pump blood to vital organs.
 It’s extremely good for you.
-Doing it all the time will likely help you live a longer, healthier life.
+Doing it all the time could help you live a longer, healthier life.

-Which is where Ice Barrel comes in.
+We are here for Ice Barrel.
 It’s the first portable barrel designed explicitly for cold water immersion.
 Your spare recycling bin, this is not.
 Designed by the eponymous Ohio brand, it’s a 55-pound vat, which soars to 750 pounds once filled (that’s heavier than a polar bear, for those who care about such things), intended to give you easy access to a plunge, whenever your brain or bones need one.

 I’ve had the pleasure of testing one out for a couple weeks now, and on my honor, this thing is legit.
 As the name suggests, it’s shaped like a big barrel of wine, only it’s constructed from weather-resistant, non-toxic plastic.
 Every barrel comes with a lid, a stand, a step stool and a protective UV cover for when you aren’t using it and it’s catching too much sun.
 (Which is likely to happen in the warmer months, especially if you place it out on your patio or deck.)